 I’m not that different from the students I teach.
 They get their energy from me, I get my energy from them.
 That’s how a university works.

 This is entirely foreign to me.
 I’ve always had to do it on my own.

 I read the Iliad under my desk when I was supposed to be learning about Bessel functions in Radar Theory class.
 My instructor caught me reading and did the “Would you like to teach the class?” thing.
 He gave me the pen and I taught the class.
 I was able to do it because, as soon as I heard we were going to be studying Bessel functions, I went and learned everything I could about Bessel functions.
 By the time we came to talk about it in class, second-order differential equations were old hat and the instructor didn’t really understand them very well anyway.
 I taught the class better than he could.

 This was the ever-repeating story of my education.

-In every class, the day we received the syllabus and our textbooks, I’d go and read all the books and learn everything.
+In every class at school, the day we received the syllabus and our textbooks, I’d go and read all the books and learn everything.
 By the time we were covering it in class for real, I was bored and interested in something else.
 While we were learning the subjunctive mood in French, I was writing Z80 code in my rough book.
 When I was supposed to be learning Z80, four years later, I was reading Plato.

 I signed up to do a maths degree with the Open University right before we left for America so my only contact with my tutor was a letter with my grade (snail mail; this was pre-internet) about 6 weeks after I mailed each assignment.
 It was a lonely experience.
 I’ve always wished for Agnes’s heterodidaction but I’ve never had the opportunity to experience it.